Reinforcement Learning with Foundation Priors: Let the Embodied Agent Efficiently Learn on Its Own: Experiments

 \textbf{Efficient and Safe Exploration on Real Robots.} To achieve higher sample efficiency on real robots, we choose high update-to-data (UTD) ratios with layer normalization in all MLP layers \citep{ball2023efficient}.
 To achieve safer exploration, we introduce two key modifications.
 Firstly, we warm up the learning by taking the prior action to gather the first 10 trajectories.
 Secondly, under the guidance of critics, we selectively choose the superior action $a^* = a_i$ from either the actor $\pi_\phi$ or the policy prior $M_{\pi}$, where $i = \arg\max_{i \in {1, 2}} \left[ \min_k Q_{\theta_k}(s, a_i)\right], a_1 \sim \pi_\phi, a_2 \sim M_{\pi}$.
 As training progresses, the agent increasingly opts for the actor's actions over the prior, shown in Fig. \ref{fig:better_action}.
 For the actor, we maintain a constant standard deviation of 0.1.

-\textbf{Baselines and Performance Analysis in Real.} On real robots, we compare our method to the following baselines: (1) Vanilla RL, utilizing DrQ-v2 \citep{drq-v2} with manually designed rewards; (2) Policy Prior, which executes the code policy generated from GPT-4V.
-The results are in Tab. \ref{tab:real_robots}.
-We find that learning from scratch under the vanilla RL fails in all tasks in one hour of training, because it experiences large amounts of aimless exploration.
-The code policy prior can achieve 22\% success rates on average because the VLM has the commonsense knowledge of how to solve tasks, which can provide some reasonable information for the agents.
-Significantly, under the guidance of the foundation priors, FAC has an impressive average success rate of 86\% across all the tasks.
+\textbf{Baselines and Performance Analysis in Real.} We compared our method to two baselines on real robots: (1) Vanilla RL using DrQ-v2 \citep{drq-v2} with manually designed rewards, and (2) Policy Prior using the GPT-4V-generated code policy.
+Results are shown in Tab. \ref{tab:real_robots}.
+Vanilla RL failed in all tasks after one hour of training due to excessive exploration.
+The code policy prior achieved an average success rate of 22\%, benefiting from VLM's commonsense knowledge.
+Notably, FAC, guided by foundation priors, achieved an impressive average success rate of 86\% across all tasks.

-Furthermore, the learned policy has the ability to adapt and refine its approach based on the prior policy, so as to successfully accomplish tasks, as exemplified in Fig. \ref{fig:door-open}.
-Initially, the prior policy struggles with grasping the door handle, attempting to open the door without a successful grasp.
-In contrast, FAC persistently tries to secure the handle before pulling back the arm, which significantly enhances performance.
-The remarkable performance of FAC proves the efficiency of our proposed framework.
-It indicates the substantial potential to leverage abundant prior knowledge for embodied agents under the RLFP framework.
+The learned policy in FAC adapts and refines its approach based on the prior policy to successfully complete tasks, as shown in Fig. \ref{fig:door-open}.
+While the prior policy struggles with grasping the door handle, FAC persistently secures the handle before pulling, significantly improving performance.
+FAC's impressive results demonstrate the efficiency of our framework and highlight the potential of leveraging abundant prior knowledge for embodied agents using the RLFP framework.